 Clearing – Frequently Asked Questions

 Some of the most commonly asked questions about results day and Clearing.
-If you don't find an answer to your question, click on AskCUG and our team of experts will be on hand to help.
+Click the link to see the answer.
+If you don't find an answer to your question, go to AskCUG and our team of experts will be on hand to help.

 - What to do before results day.